RunestoneInteractive/RunestoneServer/pip/source/Sequences/tuples.rst

    If you want a function to return two values, contained in variables x and y, which of the following methods will work?

 .. mchoicemf:: test_questiontuples_3
-   :answer_a: You can't use different variable names on the left adn right side of an assignment statement.
+   :answer_a: You can't use different variable names on the left and right side of an assignment statement.
    :answer_b: At the end, x still has it's original value instead of y's original value.
    :answer_c: Actually, it works just fine!
    :correct: b